kohler/masstree-beta/README.md

 plot it, each candlestick has five points, each represents the min,20%,50%,70%,max of the corresponding metric among all threads.

-`mttest` can also write the output as JSON into file for further analysis.
-For example, `./mttest -b notebook.json` will create `notebook.json` containing:
+`mttest` also writes the output as JSON into file for further analysis.
+For example, after `./mttest`, `notebook-mttest.json` will contain:

 <pre>
 {